Dennis Sarfate: Fukuoka SoftBank Hawks

 Sarfate had season-ending surgery on his right hip in April 2018, after pitching six innings.
 He missed the 2019 season as well.
-His 234 career saves rank fifth-most in NPB history.
+His 234 career saves rank seventh-most in NPB history.

 On October 14, 2020, Sarfate underwent hip reoperation and spent the 2020 season in rehabilitation.
 On November 30, 2021, Sarfate announced his retirement from professional baseball, having missed the past three seasons due to injury.